What is EXTREMAG?

 - EXTREMAG will benefit the UK magnetism community by providing improved understanding of nanoscale magnetism on ultrafast timescales.
 This knowledge may then be exploited within information technology and non-volatile data storage for low-power computation, while advancing the understanding of permanent magnet materials will underpin the development of green energy technologies.

 The optical table configuration of adjacent Labs B2 (left) and B3 (right).
-The laser enclosure is located at the far end of Lab B3 and will be the light source for the user space of both labs.
+The lasers are located in the enclosure in the rear third of Lab B3 and will be the light source for the user space of both labs.
 Image courtesy of Peter Savage.

 Objectives of the EPSRC project